iharshraj1123/offline-youtube-browser-video-organizer/README.md

 ## Important instructions:

--> upload.php and in redirect.php is used to upload data upload.php gives data to redirect.php on work a to upload to database, Use "other" category on upload.php to test the app is working well.
+-> upload.php and in redirect.php is used to upload data upload.php gives data to redirect.php on "work a" to upload to database, Use "other" category on upload.php to test if the app is working well.

 Change Video songs category, add your own categories by editing the upload.php acc to where you store your videos/songs.